Core business and operation

 Technology Centre Mongstad (TCM) is the world’s largest and most flexible test centre for developing CO2 capture technologies and a leading competence centre for carbon capture.
 The company is located at one of Norway’s most complex industrial facilities, Mongstad in Hordaland county.

-TCM is currently owned by the Norwegian State, through Gassnova (73.9 %), together with the industrial partners Equinor (8,7 %), Shell (8,7 %) and Total (8,7 %).
+TCM is owned by the Norwegian State, through Gassnova (73.9 %), together with the industrial partners Equinor (8,7 %), Shell (8,7 %) and Total (8,7 %).
 Equinor is the operator of the facility.
 TCM has had two ownership periods (Participant Agreements) since startup in 2012.
+The third period lasts until the end of 2023.
 The current owners have been in TCM since startup, except Total which joined the partnership in 2017 after Sasol Energy (owner in the period 2012 – 2017).

 TCM is advancing carbon capture for a cleaner and greener future, by bridging the gap between technology developers, science and industrial application of CO2 technologies.
 The main objective of TCM is to test, verify and demonstrate different technologies related to cost-efficient and industrial scale CO2-capture.
 Moreover, we provide advisory services to carbon capture projects.
 Our goal is to facilitate the advancement of carbon capture technology for mass deployment across industries.
 We are an important part of Norway’s contribution to mitigate climate change.